litebird/litebird_sim/docs/source/data_layout.rst

     ``tod[3]`` gets the third row (the TOD of the third detector), ``tod[:, 3]`` is the third column.
-Both are views of the original memory allocations (no data copy or movement) and both selctions are quick: The first because it is one contiguous chuck of memory at known location, the second because it is made of equally-spaced elments in memory.
-The first is much better than the second, but this is the best you can do if want to access both many time samples for fixed detector and many detectors at fixed time.
+Both are views of the original memory allocations (no data copy nor movement) and both selections are quick: The first because it is one contiguous chuck of memory at known location, the second because it is made of equally-spaced elements in memory.
+The first is much better than the second, but this is the best you can do if you want to access both many time samples for fixed detector and many detectors at fixed time.
 "Equally-spaced" may seem a detail to a human but makes a ton of difference for a CPU:
-    Unpredicatable memory access is a performance killer.
+    Unpredictable memory access is a performance killer.

 .. toggle-header::
  :header: We want to operate on the detector dimension as easily as we operate on the time dimension.

-   Having the detectors as an axis of a 2-dimensional ``numpy.ndarray`` (i.e.  one index of a TOD matrix) allow to perform easily operation that involve multiple detecors at fixed time.
+   Having the detectors as an axis of a 2-dimensional ``numpy.ndarray`` (i.e.  one index of a TOD matrix) allow to perform easily operation that involve multiple detectors at fixed time.

    As mentioned above accessing all the detectors at the ``i`` th time sample is as easy as ``tod[:, i]``.
-Taking the timestream of the mean signal across the focal plane is simply ``tod.mean(axis=0)``, and taking the standard deviation is just as easy.
-In general, an extremely large number of operations can be expressed in terms of ``numpy`` functions and they can operate easily and efficiently over axis of multi-dimentional arrays.
+Taking the time stream of the mean signal across the focal plane is simply ``tod.mean(axis=0)``, and taking the standard deviation is just as easy.
+In general, an extremely large number of operations can be expressed in terms of ``numpy`` functions and they can operate easily and efficiently over axes of multi-dimensional arrays.
    Suppose you have a cross-talk matrix ``C``, mixing the TODs accordingly is as easy as ``C @ tod``.